 Way 1: Check if a disk uses MBR or GPT in Disk Management

-Step 1: Open the Disk Management in Windows 10, by pressing Win + X and then selecting Disk Management.
+Step 1: Open the Disk Management in Windows 10 by pressing Win + X and then select Disk Management.

 Step 3: The disk’s properties window opens.
 Select the Volumes tab, under which it shows if the disk’s partition style is MBR or GPT.

 Way 2: Check if a disk uses MBR or GPT in Device Manager

 Step 1: Open the Device Manager in Windows 10 by pressing Win + X and then select Device Manager.

 Step 2: Expand Disk drives, and then double-click the disk drive you want to check.